-• Have a mental illness that is not manageable without psychiatric medication or regular psychiatric visits
+• A serious mental illness that is not manageable without regular psychiatric visits

-• Have serious suicidal, arson or violent tendencies
+• Been involved in arson or have extremely violent tendencies

-• Have a significant health condition, physical impairment, or illness requiring ongoing care
+• A significant health condition, physical impairment, or illness requiring ongoing care or special equipment.

 A Florida Sports Physical form (www.FHSAA.org) EL-2 must be completed in a physician’s office (no matter which state the student is from).
 A series of blood tests are required as listed on the front letter of the student application.
 The full metabolic panel blood test results must be seen by the resident RN prior to enrollment.

 Physical exercise requires that students are not under the influence or physically affected in any way by psychotropic drugs prescribed by psychologists and psychiatrists for ADD, ADHD, bipolar or other diagnoses.
 These drugs can alter cholesterol levels as well as blood pressure.
 Most of our students previously have utilized these drugs, but their prescribing physicians wrote a release for either discontinuance or the weaning off of the drug.